-Applicants should either have a second class honours degree in the cognate subjects of Psychology, Sociology, Health & Social Care, Humanities combined awards, English Literature, Politics, Economics, Philosophy, Religious Studies, Human Geography, History, Business Studies, Criminology, Journalism, Media Studies, Anthropology, Education Studies, Peace Studies, European Studies, International Political Economy, Social Work, Law, Youth and Community Studies, a second class honours degree in a non-cognate subject supported by evidence of an aptitude for the subject applied for, or have equivalent experience or training, normally from within the work environment.
+Applicants should either have at least a second class honours degree in the cognate subjects of Psychology, Sociology, Health & Social Care, Humanities combined awards, English Literature, Politics, Economics, Philosophy, Religious Studies, Human Geography, History, Business Studies, Criminology, Journalism, Media Studies, Anthropology, Education Studies, Peace Studies, European Studies, International Political Economy, Social Work, Law or Youth & Community Studies, at least a second class honours degree in a non-cognate subject supported by evidence of an aptitude for the subject applied for, or have equivalent experience or training, normally from within the work environment.

 Months of entry

-You will study a range of interesting, innovative and challenging modules, taught by world-leading experts who are actively engaged in publication and research.
-Our teaching staff includes Professor Colin Webster, renowned for his work on ethnicity and crime.
+You will study a range of interesting, innovative and challenging modules, taught by academics who are actively engaged in publication and research.
+Your teaching team will include Professor Colin Webster, renowned for his work on ethnicity and crime.
+As well as developing key critical and analytical skills, your degree will give you the skills and knowledge to work with the victims of crime, rehabilitate offenders, prevent crime or even shape crime policy.

 Fees and funding